Microsoft Project: Upgrading to Project 2016

 Delivery Methods: Instructor-led classroom (ILC) | Virtual classroom (VC) on request

 Course Dates: May 22, 2018 | View schedule

 Course Fee: $295 CDN per person + HST or BYOD (bring your own device): $245 CDN person + HST*

 Note: Public scheduled dates for this course are delivered as live instructor-led classroom training.

-During this instructor-led training course, students who have been working with Project 2007 or earlier versions will learn to work in the Project 2013 environment.
-The new Ribbon interface will be explored including locations of standard commands.
-Manual vs automatic scheduling will be used and tasks will be entered in a task list or through the Ribbon.
-Students will work with tables and views in new ways.
-Timelines will be created with milestones and formatted in different ways.
-The new Task Inspector will be used to deal with issues and students will run reports in a new way in 2013.
+Learn to work with the new features in Microsoft Project 2016 during this instructor-led training course.
+This course has been designed for users who have been working with Project 2007 or earlier versions and are upgrading to Project 2016.
+Students will learn to work with the 2016 Ribbon and set up file and Project options.
+Manual vs automatic scheduling will be reviewed and projects will be created using tables and views in new ways.
+The new Timeline View will enable students to create timelines and format them in various ways.
+The Task Inspector will be used to deal with issues and students will run new types of reports in 2016.
 Throughout this course, the instructor will include numerous tips, tricks and shortcuts.

 Prerequisite: Work with Project 2007 or earlier versions at an introductory or intermediate level.

 Custom training: This course may be delivered at your site or ours as an instructor-led or virtual classroom solution.
 Contact us at firstname.lastname@example.org for more information including savings for custom group training.

 Related training: View all Microsoft Project courses

 INCLUDED IN THIS COURSE